 If students do not adhere to the expectations outlined by the CARE habits they will be sanctioned in accordance with the school behaviour policy.
-The sanctions include detentions, time in the Independent Study Room (ISR), partner school and fixed-term suspensions for serious offences.
+We ask parents to read the policy carefully as it is important that you are aware of our expectations when applying to be part of our community.
+Sanctions will be consistently applied according to the policy.
+The sanctions include detentions, time in the Independent Study Room (ISR), direction off-site (partner suspensions) and fixed-term suspensions for serious offences.
 The school behaviour policy clearly states: